 - Compare Channel Effectiveness: Is email marketing (e.g.,

-) for a particular campaign? - Optimize Ad Spend: Allocate more budget to sources, mediums, and campaigns that deliver a higher number of submissions.
+utm_medium=email) converting better than your paid social ads (utm_medium=social_paid) for a particular campaign? - Optimize Ad Spend: Allocate more budget to sources, mediums, and campaigns that deliver a higher number of submissions.

 - A/B Test Content: Use

-to test different ad creatives or call-to-action button text and see which results in more submissions. - Refine Targeting: If a campaign aimed at a specific audience (tracked via
+utm_contentto test different ad creatives or call-to-action button text and see which results in more submissions. - Refine Targeting: If a campaign aimed at a specific audience (tracked via

-) isn’t resulting in many submissions, you might need to adjust your targeting or messaging.
+utm_campaign) isn’t resulting in many submissions, you might need to adjust your targeting or messaging.

 Best Practices for UTM Tagging